 Other signs and symbols, like for example > and <, % or = may also be subject to decisions of principle.

-Questions to be considered: To what extent should we insist on idiomatic, descriptive and coherent terms in the target language in order to avoid specific typographic signs and symbols, and, what are the national language conventions/policies regarding Greek letters and digits?
+Questions to be considered: To what extent should we insist on idiomatic, descriptive and coherent terms in the target language in order to avoid specific typographic signs and symbols, and, what are the national language conventions/policies regarding Greek letters and digits?-->In my opinion it is helpful for the translator to have clear instructions concerning all kinds of typographical signs used in SNMED CT.
+The rules provided in the Editorial Guide can be followed unless they are not in conflict with the national spelling guidelines.
+This is an important issue, which should be described in detail in the national translation guidelines.

-Abbreviations and measurement units
+4.3.9Abbreviations and measurement units

 The issues regarding foreign abbreviations and acronyms have been previously described (see section on “Foreign (loan) words and foreign abbreviations").